APWG/export-data-by-subset-of-pages/README.md

-# export-data-by-subset-of-pages
+# Export a subset of pages from eCX
-Export a subset of pages from eCX
+Export a subset of pages from eCX, i.e. selectively query the pagination API